 Triple Crown blackberry is a joint release from the USDA-Beltsville and the Pacific West Agricultural Research Service.
 The plant is semi-erect and thornless and bears large, flavorful fruit.
-Early trials indicate that it may ripen earlier than Chester and is similar to Chester in winter hardiness.
+It ripens earlier than Chester and is similar to Chester in winter hardiness.
 Triple Crown would be a good choice to help extend the blackberry season for home gardeners.

 - Berry Size: